rydmike/flex_seed_scheme/README.md

 #### FlexTones Modifier `monochromeSurfaces()`

 A new `FlexTones` modifier in FSS version 2.1.0 is `monochromeSurfaces()`.
 It can be applied to any predefined or custom `FlexTones` to make all the surface colors monochrome and use pure greyscale for the neutral and neutral variant tonal palettes.
-Surface colors will then have no color tint from their own key color or from the primary key seed color.
+Surface colors will then have no color tint from their own key color or from the primary seed key color.
 For those tired of tinted surface colors in Material-3, this is a useful helper.

-This modifier will make the `surface` and
-`background` colors plain white in light mode and true black in dark mode.

-This modifier can be used for great effect in light mode, as you can remove the colored background surfaces from any of the `FlexTones` seeding strategies.
-Some designs may prefer plain white, for backgrounds in light mode, for a more platform-agnostic design.

-In dark mode `surfacesUseBW()` can be used create seeded color schemes with true black background and surface colors, but you may prefer to keep the primary seed color based slightly primary color tinted backgrounds in dark mode.

 ```dart
 // Make a vivid Material 3 seeded light ColorScheme, where all surface colors